intlify/vue-cli-plugin-i18n/README.md

   Whether to set up a birdge to migrate to `vue-i18n@v9.x` from `vue-i18n@v8.26`, Default `No` in prompt.

+  > ⚠️ NOTE: If you use the Composition API with `vue-i18n-bridge` in birdge mode, you need to install [`@vue/composition-api`](https://github.com/vuejs/composition-api).

 ### `includeLocales`

 - **Type:** `boolean`